bmarkslash7/bmarkslash7.github.io/_posts/2015-9-20-working-my-website.md

 <br>
 I found these two sites useful for learning to build a website with Jekyll:
 <br>
-<a href="http://joshualande.com/jekyll-github-pages-poole/">Beautiful and minimal Jekyll blog by Joshua Lande</a>
+<a href="http://joshualande.com/jekyll-github-pages-poole/" target="_blank">Beautiful and minimal Jekyll blog by Joshua Lande</a>
 <br>
-<a href="http://learn.andrewmunsell.com/learn/jekyll-by-example/tutorial">Jekyll by example by Andrew Munsell</a>
+<a href="http://learn.andrewmunsell.com/learn/jekyll-by-example/tutorial" target="_blank">Jekyll by example by Andrew Munsell</a>
 <br>
 <br>